thejcannon/OhTheMethodsYouCanMake/Slides.md

-So I said "umm sure, I do love me some learning" and the names on the plaque on that moment started burning The snake hissed "Most Exccelent" and slithered upstairs and I followed him, the expert in magic affairs
+So I said "umm sure, I do love me some learning" and the names on the plaque on that moment started burning The snake hissed "Most Excellent" and slithered upstairs and I followed him, the expert in magic affairs

 ---